-Loan note instruments totalling £1.7m were put in place during 2020 with £1.5m of notes currently issued.
+Loan note instruments totalling £3.7m have been put in place between 2020 and the date of this report, with £2.6m of notes currently issued.
 Having discussed matters with the Company's shareholders, the directors believe that, if required, the Company should be able to source sufficient working capital, in the form of further loans, to provide the resources to allow it to continue for a period of 12 months from the date of this report.
 However, there is no guarantee if and when a realisation of value from one of the investments will happen, or of the costs associated in securing a realisation, and the Board will closely monitor progress.
 It recognises that its investments have a level of risk associated with them and is somewhat reliant on their continued performance within their markets.

-The ongoing global Covid-19 pandemic is continuing to impact the performance of the investment in Snorkel International but signs are that Snorkel's markets are starting to recover.
-However, at this stage, it is not possible to estimate how long it will be until the pandemic no longer impacts the performance of Snorkel.
+The ongoing global Covid-19 pandemic is continuing to impact the performance of the investment in Snorkel International but signs are that Snorkel's markets began recovering in 2021 and this has continued to be the case in early 2022.
+However, at this stage, it is not possible to estimate how long it will be until the pandemic no longer impacts the performance of Snorkel at all.
 The Board note that any impact would likely be limited to timing and currently do not believe that it should alter what it believes to be the minimum contractual value.